1907 Indian Head Penny Value Checker: Errors List & No Mint Mark Worth

 1907 Proof Penny Value

-The 1907 proof penny was produced in limited quantities—just 1,475 pieces struck using polished dies and specially prepared planchets, marking the lowest proof mintage from 1878 through 1909.
+The 1907 proof penny was produced in limited quantities—just 1,475 pieces struck using polished dies and specially prepared planchets—marking the lowest proof mintage in the entire Indian Head cent series from 1878 through 1909.
+Proof coins are different from regular business strikes; they feature mirror-like fields, sharp frosted details on the design elements, and noticeably square, wire-like rims that regular coins lack.

 Above PR65, availability tightens considerably.
-Fewer than 100 examples likely exist in PR66 across all color designations, with perhaps only a dozen reaching PR67.
+PCGS has certified 35 specimens in grades of PR65 RD or higher, while fewer than 100 examples likely exist in PR66 across all color designations.
+The population at PR67 may be only a handful total.

 1907 Proof Penny (RD) Price/Grade Chart